sahahn/parc_scaling/docs/target_variables.md

 Summed Questions:

 devhx_ss_8_marijuana_amt_p:
-Marijuana?
+Before the biological mother/you found out she was pregnant, but while she/you might have been pregnant with this child, did she/you use Marijuana?
 How many times per day?
 In the Developmental History survey, if "No" was endorsed for use of a substance, the answer for "How many times per day?" was stored as missing.
 Here we have replaced missing with "0".

 devhx_ss_9_marijuana_amt_p:
-Marijuana?
+Once you /biomom knew you/she were pregnant, were you/biomom using Marijuana?
 How many times per day?
 In the Developmental History survey, if "No" was endorsed for use of a substance, the answer for "How many times per day?" was stored as missing.
 Here we have replaced missing with "0".

 If greater than 0, set as yes.
 Otherwise, No.